Ride into History

 performances "entertaining and intelligent" and "the most popular part of the event."
 One woman wrote, "I don't remember when I've had so much fun - and I've learned, too!"
 Ride has delighted audiences of all ages, in settings as varied as conferences and schools.

 "You live up to all of your glowing recommendations."

-Ride into History conducts historical performance workshops in January and August each year.
+Ride into History conducts historical performance workshops twice a year at their studio.
 See Workshops for more info!

 They are suitable for conference banquet entertainment (references include the National Space Grant Consortium Directors, Kansas School Nurses, and Mountain Plains Museums Association).
 But they also play very well in schools, from kindergarten on up.

 Calamity Jane comes roaring in to tell how she met Buffalo Bill and Wild Bill, became the army's only woman scout, and earned her nickname.
 But give her time and she'll also talk about having to pack up and leave her home in Missouri, about being an immigrant, about her parents' death, and about giving up her daughter for adoption.

 Amelia Earhart runs into the room, apologizes for being late, and explains the latest problem with her attempt to fly around the world at the equator.
 She also tells dramatic stories about her childhood, including a harrowing sled "flight" between the legs of a horse, and about becoming the first woman to cross the Atlantic by air.

 Ann has taken Amelia Earhart to elementary schools, middle schools, high schools, and colleges; to public schools, Catholic schools, a Jewish school, Episcopal schools, and a school for kids with dyslexia; to schools from New York City to Saipan.